for Your Blog?

 | What is Google Search Console?

-Google Search Console (GSC) is a 100% free tool from Google that helps website owners monitor, maintain, and improve their site’s presence in Google Search results.
 It’s like a dashboard that shows how your website performs in search engines and helps you fix any issues that might affect your ranking.

-| 5 Key features of Google Search Console?
+| 5 Key features of Google Search Console

 1. Performance Tracking